 Despite the fact that popular culture has begun to take over skating culture, this has not stopped skaters from continuing to express their true selves through art and fashion.
 Aesthetics are a pivotal part of their culture which should be celebrated in order to preserve the “skater look.”

-“The most fashionable people,” Hunter said, “are skaters.”
+“The most fashionable people,” Smith said, “are skaters.”

 The Evolution of Street Art

 Walking through the streets of Brooklyn, murals, sculptures, and stickers on every corner never fail to fascinate tourists and residents alike.
 Adorning walls and embellishing buildings, street art brings a variety of color and vibrance to the neighborhood.
 Whether seen as art or vandalism, it is a pivotal part of New York culture.